onsi/ginkgo/docs/index.md

 If running on Github actions: `--github-output` will make the output more readable in the Github actions console.

-If your CI system will only flush if a newline character is seen you may want to set `--force-newlines` to ensure that the output is flushed correctly.
+If your CI system will only flush if a newline character is seen, you may want to set `--force-newlines` to ensure that the output is flushed correctly.

 ### Supporting Custom Suite Configuration